-Basically this is true to a level however they still give of some tiny amounts of emissions.
+Basically this is true to a point however they still give of some tiny amounts of emissions.
 In a large and ventilated room this should not be a concern.
 Unlike other types of organic carbon based fuels like gas, coal and wood, bioethanol fuel is created from fermenting natural products, it is basically alcohol with a small additive to stop it being consumed.
 Bioethanol fires do not need a chimney, they are classed as flueless bioethanol fires this is due to the fuel being clean burning.
 If you burn gas, coal or wood you will need a chimney to remove the smoke from the fuel.
 Another important factor to take from the fact that bioethanol fuel is clean burning and does not need a chimney is that not having a chimney or flue in your house makes your house more energy efficient.
 Bioethanol fireplaces are 100% energy efficient, no heat is lost to outside.

-As long as it is used in a proper BioEthanol burner tray that is clean without debris etc there should be no smoke or other harmful emissions given off by burning the fuel.
-The manufacturer or supplier of the bioethanol burner tray should also be able to give you guidance on what ventilation is required, if you are unsure ask before buying.
+As long as the bioethanol fuel is used in a proper bio-ethanol burner tray that is clean without any debris in the fuel tank there should be no smoke or any other harmful emissions given off by burning the fuel.
+The manufacturer or supplier of the bioethanol burner tray should also be able to give you guidance on what ventilation is required, if you are unsure ask before buying the product.

 Gel Fuel is Clean Burning?

-Gel fuel is created in the same way as Bioethanol Fuel however in my experience, I would advise using Gel Fuel outside only.
-When it is used in a proper gel burner or is burner directly from the gel fuel can it will burn cleanly until it is nearly empty then debris or a type of scum will build up on the burner surfaces.
-Once this scum starts to burn in the burner, or can, smoke is given off.
-Smoke is not good for you so that is why I advise it to be used outside in a well ventilated area.
+Gel fuel is created in the same way as Bioethanol Fuel however in my experience, I would advise only using Gel Fuel outside.
+When it is used in a proper gel burner or is burner directly from the gel fuel can it will burn cleanly until it is nearly empty then a type of film or scum can build up on the burner surfaces.
+Once this scum starts to burn in the burner, or the gel fuel can, smoke is given off.
+Smoke is not good for you so that is why I advise only using gel fuel outside in a well ventilated area.
 That said, adding an outdoor bio-ethanol fireplace or gel burner to your garden or patio is a great way to create a dynamic outdoor living space.
 Check out some of the portable bioethanol fireplaces and garden fireplaces that we have displayed on the site.

 Some Extra Points to Consider

 - What heat output do you need?
 Do you need the heat or is it just for decorative purposes?
-The supplier will quote a heat output as part of the sales literature.
+The supplier of the bioethanol fire will quote a heat output as part of the sales literature.
 If used in an open outdoor space the heat will be negligible and for that reason it will be mainly decorative.
 If used indoors, the size of burner you buy will dictate the heat given out.
 The bigger the burner the more fuel that will be used, if heat is not an issue choosing a smaller burner will reduce the running costs.
 Also, remember that a bioethanol fireplace is 100% effecicient, when used inside, as there is no chimney to take away the heat.
 You may not need as much heat as you think.
 If you are unsure o this then read our Guide to Bio-Ethanol Fireplace Running Costs

 - Safety Considerations?
 The area where the fire will be used needs careful consideration to ensure safe clearances to combustible materials and, if it is going to be portable, the fire must be positioned so it cannot be knocked over.
 The unit should also include some method to protect the flame from being touched or being blown by air movement, like glass panels.
 There may be people moving around or children playing therefore when positioning this should be taken into account.